peteroupc/peteroupc.github.io/exporand.md

 Examples of algorithms that use this skeleton are the algorithm for the [**ratio of two uniform random variates**](#Ratio_of_Two_Uniform_Random_Variates), as well as the algorithms for the Rayleigh distribution and for the reciprocal of power of uniform, both given later.

-Perhaps the most difficult part of describing an arbitrary-precision sampler with this skeleton is finding the appropriate Bernoulli factory algorithm for the probabilities _A_, _B_, and _C_, especially when these probabilities have a non-trivial symbolic form.
+Perhaps the most difficult part of describing an arbitrary-precision sampler with this skeleton is finding the appropriate Bernoulli factory algorithm for the probabilities _A_, _B_, and _C_, especially when these probabilities have a nontrivial symbolic form.

 > **Note:** The algorithm skeleton uses ideas similar to the inversion-rejection method described in Devroye (1986, ch.
 7, sec.
 4.6)[^26]; an exception is that instead of generating a uniform random variate and comparing it to calculations of a CDF, this algorithm uses conditional probabilities of choosing a given piece, probabilities labeled _A_ and _B_.
 This approach was taken so that the CDF of the distribution in question is never directly calculated in the course of the algorithm, which furthers the goal of sampling with arbitrary precision and without using floating-point arithmetic.